 Yes, NanoString has a white paper that details exactly how to use exosomes in our miRNA assay.
-Please see the Support Documentation page (Link to Page) and look under Tech Notes and Whitepapers>miRNA and CNV to download Applications with Exosomes and Extracellular Vesicles in miRNA Research.
+Please see the Support Documentation page and look under Tech Notes and Whitepapers > miRNA and CNV to download Applications with Exosomes and Extracellular Vesicles in miRNA Research.

 Our low-input kit is designed for RNA applications and uses a targeted amplification approach with a low cycle number of amplification steps and primers designed to flank the region of probe binding.
 We currently do not have a protocol supporting a low input approach with the CNV assay which is a DNA application.
 Due to the varying efficiencies of primer binding and enzymatic activity, more subtle copy number amplifications or deletions may be difficult to accurately and reproducibly quantify.

 NanoString has developed a proprietary assay design engine for probe design.
 The design engine contains algorithms that interrogate each target sequence in sequential 100 nucleotide windows, shifting along the target sequence one nucleotide at a time.
 The algorithm scores the 100-nucleotide sequences on a variety of sequence characteristics (hybridization efficiency, GC content, Tm, secondary structure, etc.) to identify target regions that fall within our ideal design parameters.
 Probe design rules include no more than 85% sequence homology between sequences in order for probes to be discriminatory and no more than 16 consecutive nucleotide matches.